What Is the ROI for Product Lifecycle Management (PLM)?

 PLM not only benefits internal processes but streamlines supply chain efficiencies as well.
 Unfortunately, a recent report by Ernst and Young discovered all too often “too many manufacturing executives disregard supply chain optimization and its immediate and lasting impact on growth and profitability.”

 But smart, strategic-minded CFOs are making a more concerted effort to team up with their supply chain counterparts to maximize efficiencies.
-These new allies — despite having different roles and priorities — each shares responsibility to beat the competition and make decisions that lead to increased market share and improved profitability.
+These new allies—despite having different roles and priorities—each shares the responsibility to beat the competition and make decisions that lead to increased market share and improved profitability.

-Arena has seen thousands of product companies turn to PLM to streamline processes and optimize their supply chain for maximum business benefits.
-But the business value of PLM is particularly powerful when a single product development platform, which units ALM, QMS and PLM, is relied upon.
+Arena Solutions has seen thousands of product companies turn to cloud-based Product Lifecycle Management (PLM) to streamline processes and optimize their supply chain for maximum business benefits.
+But the business value of PLM is particularly powerful when a single product development platform, which unites product development, quality management, and the underlying product record is used.